geoschem/integrated_methane_inversion/docs/source/getting-started/quick-start.rst

   $ sbatch run_ch4_inversion.sh

-The IMI can take hours to days to complete depending on the configuration.
+The IMI can take minutes to days to complete, depending on the configuration and EC2 instance type.
 You can safely disconnect from your instance during this time, but the instance must remain active in the AWS console.

-Alternatively, you can :doc:`run the IMI with tmux <../advanced/running-with-tmux>` to obtain minor to moderate speed-up.
+Alternatively, you can :doc:`run the IMI with tmux <../advanced/running-with-tmux>` to obtain a small to moderate speed-up.

 .. note::
   We **strongly** recommend using the :doc:`IMI preview feature <imi-preview>` before running an inversion.